Up the duff

 'Up the duff' doesn't appear in print until 1941, in Sydney John Baker's Dictionary of Australian Slang:

 "Duff, up the (of a woman), pregnant."

 Duff isn't a common word and seems an odd choice for a colloquial phrase.
 It took a rather roundabout route...

 As the phrase means pregnant it shouldn't come as a major surprise that for the origin we need look no further than the penis.
-As with many English phrases that refer to sexual activity we dive straight into a world of euphemism and there are several obscuring layers here between penis and pregnancy.
+As with many English phrases that refer to sexual activity we dive straight into a world of euphemism and there are several obscuring layers here.

 One of the numerous slang terms for the sexual organs, or more commonly specifically the penis, is pudding.
 This has a long history, going back to at least the 18th century, as here from Thomas D'Urfey's, Wit and mirth: or pills to purge melancholy, being a collection of ballads and songs, 1719:

 "I made a request to prepare again, That I might continue in Love with the strain Of his Pudding".

 There is a related phrase for pregnancy - 'in the pudding club', and it turns out that this and 'up the duff' are essentially the same phrase.
 By 1890, Barrère & Leland, in their Dictionary of Slang, defined the term pudding club:

 "A woman in the family way is said to be in the pudding club."

 Note that in those straight-laced Victorian times the definition of a euphemistic term for pregnancy relied on another euphemism.